kshulgina/codetta/README.md

 HMMs.
 Unless you intend to use a custom profile HMM database, you will need to download and build a local version of the Pfam database.

-Download Pfam database into the `resources` directory.
+Download current Pfam database into the `resources` directory.
 This may take a few minutes because this a ~140 Mb file.

 	cd resources